0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

     const circuitId = "credentialAtomicQuerySig";
     // validator is already deployed on Polygon Mumbai testnet const validatorAddress = "0xb1e86C4c687B85520eF4fd2a0d14e81970a15aFB";
-    // To learn more about how to design query check https://0xpolygonid.github.io/tutorials/verifier/verification-library/zk-query-language/
+    // To learn more about how to design a query, check https://0xpolygonid.github.io/tutorials/verifier/verification-library/zk-query-language/
-    // To learn more about how the claim schema work check https://0xpolygonid.github.io/tutorials/getting-started/claim/claim-schema/ const ageQuery = {
+    // To learn more about how the claim schema work, check https://docs.iden3.io/getting-started/claim/claim-schema/

+    const ageQuery = {
         schema: ethers.BigNumber.from("210459579859058135404770043788028292398"),
         slotIndex: 2,